gitkraken/vscode-gitlens/README.md

 - **Branches** &mdash; lists the local branches in the repository

   - An inline toolbar provides quick access to the _Open Branches on Remote_ (if available) command
-  - Provides the name of each branch, an indicator (check-mark) of the branch is the current one, and [optionally](#repositories-view-settings- 'Jump to the Repositories view settings') shows its remote tracking branch and status (if available)
+  - Provides the name of each branch, an indicator (check-mark) if the branch is the current one, and [optionally](#repositories-view-settings- 'Jump to the Repositories view settings') shows its remote tracking branch and status (if available)
     - Indicator dots on each branch icon denote the following:
       - _None_ &mdash; no upstream or up-to-date with the upstream
       - _Green_ &mdash; ahead of the upstream